Chapter 25:

 “Why always the ass!”
 I yelped as I felt the monsters each taking a cheek.

-“That is all of them!”
-Aesandoral cheered as she rushed forward.
+“That’s all of them!”
+I listened as Aesandoral cheered, hearing her steps as she raced forward.
 “That was amazing.
 It was only a few seconds, and I didn’t get hit once!”

 “What was that about?!”
 She declared, crossing her arms and turning away from me.
 “I was fine, thank you.”